 Use of Prototypical Materials: 16mm modelling borders on model engineering but whilst it is possible (even demanded) in the larger scales to use the materials that are used full size, this is not always practical or desirable for us.
 That said, if a loco body is made of steel rather than brass, or a coach body of wood rather than plastic, then the modeller’s diligence should not go unrewarded.

-Standard of Finish – Painting: Poor finishing can ruin many an entry.
-If the paint job is rushed and uneven then marks will be lost.
+Standard of Finish: Poor finishing can ruin many an entry.
+If the paint job is rushed and uneven then marks will be lost, as they will if the model has not been painted, or if the paintwork (like any other part of the model) is someone else’s work.
 Weathering has to be done with great care to avoid a clumsy looking result, and to make it clear that it is not just a scruffy paint job!
-If the model has not been painted, no marks will be awarded here.

 Does it work?
 Does the model actually do what it is supposed to: is it a “shelf queen” that is incapable of carrying out its function, and obviously built purely for this competition, or is it actually usable in the way intended?
 Examples are steam locos that are devoid of the pipework required to make it work, rolling stock without functioning couplings, battery electric locos with nowhere to put a battery and engine sheds that you can’t fit an engine in.
 Butterley entries are politely asked to show they work, although we are not making it a condition of entry.
 Steam loco class judges are expected to make a judgement as to whether or not the loco is capable of steaming, if it does not already show signs of being steamed.

-Use of commercial parts: Some classes, such as the Roundhouse Trophy, specifically intend to include certain commercial components, and these are indicated.
+Use of commercial parts: Some classes, such as the Roundhouse Trophy, are specifically intended to include certain commercial components, and these are indicated.
 However, the degree of use of commercial components rather than making said components from scratch is relevant.
-Has, for example, the builder done his own drawings and got cast axleboxes made (or even cast them himself) to be absolutely correct for the chosen prototype, or has he/she used the nearest available commercial ones?
+Has, for example, the builder done their own drawings and had cast axleboxes made (or even cast them themselves) to be absolutely correct for the chosen prototype, or have they used the nearest available commercial ones?
 This can be hard to spot, which is why we ask entrants to provide notes to help explain, to both judges and the public, how they’ve done it, and why the Model Details form asks the entrant to declare all commercial parts.